JuliaDatabases/SQLite.jl/README.md

   const SQLite.sqlite3_lib = "path/to/library/sqlite3.so" (or .dylib on OSX)
   ```

-  That said, if you end up doing this, open an issue on GitHub to let me know if the library is on your platform by default and I can add it is as one of the defaults to check for.
+  That said, if you end up doing this, open an issue on GitHub to let me know if the library is on your platform by default and I can add it as one of the defaults to check for.

 ### TODO
 * Additional benchmarking: I've only tested `createtable` so far, as I was initially having performance issues with it, but now we're even with the RSQLite package in R (whose functions are all implemented in C).